-Michelle Chivunga Nsanzumuco has vast experience in government policy, financing, and investment frameworks, previously having worked for the British Bankers Association(now UK Finance) managing a range of global projects working with many senior stakeholders – mainly with governments, business leaders and development institutions in both the private and public sectors.
-Michelle has had engagement with groups like the OECD, Commonwealth, World Bank, World Trade organization, European Banking Federation, World Economic Forum, HM Treasury, British Chambers of Commerce, EU Commission and many government leads across the UK/EU/Globally.
-With many strong government, financing and business relationships globally Michelle leverages her networks, managing a range of commercial and non-profit projects, helping to channel financing and knowledge around Blockchain innovative.
-Michelle also undertook financing/ government advisory projects through her own investment consultancy working with global institutions, governments, development agencies and businesses of all sizes.
+Michelle Chivunga Nsanzumuco has vast experience in government policy, financing, and investment frameworks, previously working for the British Bankers Association(now UK Finance) managing a range of global projects working with many senior stakeholders – mainly with governments, business leaders and development institutions in both the private and public sectors.